python-elective-kea/fall2023/source/notebooks/programming_paradigms.md

 ## Definition

-A [programming paradigm]{.dfn} is a style, or "way," of programming.
+A programming paradigmi is a style, or "way," of programming.

 Some languages make it easy to write in some paradigms but not others.